-Our Lady of Perpetual Help Church is a former Catholic church located in the Sedamsville neighborhood of Cincinnati, Ohio.
-It was in operation from 1889 to 1989.
-Long a landmark for anyone traveling eastward along River Road and US 50, the Gothic Revival-styled building closed when it merged with another parish.
+Our Lady of Perpetual Help Roman Catholic Church is located in the Sedamsville neighborhood of Cincinnati, Ohio and was in operation from 1889 to 1989.
+Long a landmark for anyone travelling eastward along River Road and US 50, the Gothic Revival-styled building closed when it merged with another parish.

-The beginnings of Our Lady of Perpetual Help date to the first English filial congregation of the Catholic church on Sycamore Street, St. Francis Xavier, that was in charge of the Jesuit Fathers.
-3 Considered the “mother” English-speaking parish in Cincinnati, St. Xavier was instrumental in arranging the development of Catholicism in the western and eastern parts of the city.
+Considered the “mother” English-speaking parish in Cincinnati, St. Francis Xavier Roman Catholic Church was instrumental in arranging the development of Catholicism in the western and eastern parts of the city.
 3 It was also the first English filial congregation.

 Because Cincinnati was considered a booming community in the 1800’s, relating its gains to the meatpacking industries and its location along the Ohio River, it was not long before a new church was needed outside of St. Xavier.
-3 A large Irish population had developed on the southwestern part of the city, and in 1850, it was proposed to build a church on the northeast corner of 3rd and Mill Streets.
-The lease was signed on May 1 by Lemuel Page, John Bonte and John T. Chambers to Reverend John B. Purcell for $1,800 with the privilege of purchase at a price of $7,000.
-4 That privilege was exercised in May 1853.
+3 A large Irish population had developed on the southwestern part of the city, and in 1850, it was proposed to build a church on the northeast corner of 3rd and Mill streets.
+On May 1, a lease was signed by Lemuel Page, John Bonte, and John T. Chambers to Reverend John B. Purcell for $1,800 with the privilege of purchase at a price of $7,000.
+4 The lot was purchased from Purcell in May 1853.

-Father Cahill, to whom the organization of the new church was entrusted to, built St. Patrick’s cathedral in the same year.
-5 It was blessed by Bishop Lamy on November 24.
+Father Cahill, to whom the organisation of the new church was entrusted to, helped erect St. Patrick’s Cathedral in the same year.
+5 Bishop Lamy blessed the new building on November 24.

-The first filial church of St. Patrick’s came only a little more than a decade later.
-The parish of the Atonement on West 3rd Street was begun in 1870 as a chapel for the Sisters of Mercy, but was converted into a parish church with Father Homan as pastor.
+The first filial church of St. Patrick’s came a decade later.
+The parish of the Atonement on West 3rd Street was begun in 1870 as a chapel for the Sisters of Mercy but was converted into a parish church with Father Homan as pastor.
 5 The second filial church of St. Patrick’s was St. Vincent de Paul’s in Sedamsville.
-St. Vincent was completed in 1861 under the organization of Father McLeod.
+St. Vincent was completed in 1861 under the organisation of Father McLeod.
 6

 Our Lady of Perpetual Help